NFL Thanksgiving Games 2025 RECAP!

 on

-everything.
 And I'm sure the holiday was a raging success for Connor, a major family man.
+And how did it go for you, your Thanksgiving?
+It was great.

-And I will say that there's been a lot of new blood in the families, and that means a lot of new desserts in the mix.
+And I will say that there's been a lot of new blood in the families.
+And that means a lot of new desserts in the mix.

-And I got to say, like, the people who are coming into this family are just crushing it.
-Like, we had like a peanut butter-chocolate cake situation.
+And I got to say, like the people who are coming into this family are just crushing it.
+Like we had like a peanut butter chocolate cake situation.

-We had an ice cream cake situation, a chocolate, peanut butter, pumpkin pie hybrid with like a salty crust.
+We had an ice cream cake situation, a chocolate, peanut butter, pumpkin pie hybrid with like a salt salty crust.
 And

 I like slipped into a diabetic coma briefly, I think, between like the hours of 11 and 12.
 Missed maybe part of the end of the game, but it was worth it.